 7. Facilitate succession planning

 Succession planning ensures companies can smoothly replace high-value employees.
-However, the problem is that business leaders rarely prepare their successors.
-Workplace planners supply a solution, allowing HR teams to assess internal talent and train high-potential employees to take on more responsibility.
+Too often, business leaders fail to prepare their successors properly.
+Talent planning supplies a solution, allowing HR teams to assess internal skills and train high-potential employees to take on more responsibility.

 Succession planning also protects institutional knowledge.
-Training, experience, and tools like mentoring prepare employees for senior roles.
+Training, experience, and mentoring prepare employees for senior roles.
 This way, critical knowledge passes from person to person without difficult and disruptive interim periods.

 5 key elements of workforce planning